bjaraujo/ENigMA/README.md

 #### Mesh Generation ####

+These examples show the mesh generation capability of the ENigMA library.
-These examples use pythonocc and the ENigMA python wrapper.
+The library pythonocc is used to build the CAD geometries and the ENigMA python wrapper to perform surface mesh generation.

 Download miniconda (python3.6 64bit):
 - https://conda.io/miniconda.html